Meat Footprint Calculator

 Meat consumption on a big scale

 Meat consumption has recently soared, as more countries begin to develop and global society is getting richer.
-In the last 50 years, the amount of meat eaten globally quadrupled, exceeding 320 million tonnes per year!
+In the last 50 years, the amount of meat eaten globally quadrupled, exceeding biodiversity loss.
+Do you know that 60% of the world's mammals are livestock, and ?!
 Unfortunately, meat is very inefficient food if you take into account the resources needed for production and the amount of protein obtained.
-Needless to say, meat production creates pressure on crop and water resources, not to mention the huge demand for land leading to biodiversity loss.
-Do you know that 60% of the world's mammals are livestock, and only 4% are wild?
+Needless to say, meat production creates pressure on crop and water resources, not to mention the huge demand for land leading to

 Meat footprint: Greenhouse gas emissions

-Animal agriculture is the second biggest source of anthropomorphic greenhouse gas emissions, being responsible for about 13-18% of emissions worldwide (~64% comes from the primary contributor to global warming: the energy and transportation sector).
+Animal agriculture is the second biggest source of anthropomorphic greenhouse gas emissions, being responsible for aboutworldwide (~64% comes from the primary contributor to global warming: the energy and transportation sector).
 The most significant greenhouse gas associated with meat production is methane.
-Meat production is the single most important source of this greenhouse gas - livestock produces around 35–40% of the global methane emissions.
+Meat production is the single most important source of this greenhouse gas - livestock produces around .

 Also, vast amounts of other greenhouse gases are emitted during meat production, mainly carbon dioxide, CO₂, and nitrous oxide, N₂O.
-Even though we hear a lot about CO₂, nitrous oxide has much greater potential for global warming than carbon dioxide (almost 300 times more), as well as depleting the ozone layer.
+Even though we hear a lot about CO₂, nitrous oxide has much greater potential for global warming than carbon dioxide (almost), as well as depleting the ozone layer.

 That was some facts and numbers.
 Pretty overwhelming.
 But what can we do about that?
 What personal action can we undertake to reduce our carbon footprint, at a personal level scale?
-According to a study from 2019, the three things which can help you reduce your carbon footprint are (in order of effectiveness):
+According to, the three things which can help you reduce your carbon footprint are (in order of effectiveness):

 - 🍗 No more meat consumption (790 CO₂ kg/year)